pivotal/docs-tap/spring-boot-conventions/configuring-spring-boot-actuators.hbs.md

 In addition, the information exposed by the health endpoint is not set to `always` by default.

-If the automatic configuration of actuators is set to `true` either at the workload level or platform level, the Spring Boot Convention then sets the runtime environment properties `management.endpoints.web.exposure.include="*"` and `management.endpoint.health.show-details=true` on to the PodSpec to expose all the actuator endpoints and detailed health information.
+If the automatic configuration of actuators is set to `true` either at the workload level or platform level, the Spring Boot convention then sets the runtime environment properties `management.endpoints.web.exposure.include="*"` and `management.endpoint.health.show-details=true` on to the PodSpec to expose all the actuator endpoints and detailed health information.
 You do not need to add these properties manually in `application.properties` or `application.yml`.